-Cold extraction is a technique, which many relate to the production of olive oil, but it is also a popular method for extracting perfume oils.
+Cold extraction is a technique, which may relate to the production of olive oil, but it is also a popular method for extracting perfume oils.
 It is used mainly with citrus notes (orange, lemon, grapefruit, mandarin, lime, etc.) as their fresh and light scent wouldn’t survive any treatment that involves heat.
 During the process, numerous holes are made on the surface of the citruses’ peels and are then mechanically pressed to extract the fragrance oil.

-Nowadays, cold extraction it is still among the most widely used methods for extracting citrus essential oils as it is a low-cost and provides rich yields.
+Nowadays, cold extraction is still among the most widely used methods for extracting citrus essential oils as it is low-cost and provides rich yields.
 This is also the reason why citrus essential oils are among the cheapest ones on the market.

-Distillation is not only a popular technique for the production of spirits, but also for the extraction of scents from different plants, fruit blossoms and fruits.
+Distillation is not only a popular technique for the production of spirits, but also for the extraction of scents from different plants, fruit blossoms, and fruits.

 There are three different types of distillation: